Donders-Institute/bidscoin/docs/plugins.rst

     LOGGER = logging.getLogger(__name__)

-    # The default options that are set when installing the plugin.
-This is optional and acts as a fallback
-    # in case the plugin options are not specified in the (template) bidsmap
-    OPTIONS = {'command': 'demo',    # Plugin option 'args': 'foo bar'}    # Another plugin option

-    # The default bids-mappings that are added when installing the plugin.
-This is optional and only acts
-    # as a fallback in case the dataformat section is not present in the bidsmap.
-So far, this feature is
-    # not used by any of the plugins
-    BIDSMAP = {'DemoFormat':{
-        'subject': '<<filepath:/sub-(.*?)/>>',          # This filesystem property extracts the subject label from the source directory.
-NB: Any property or attribute can be used, e.g. <PatientID>
-        'session': '<<filepath:/sub-.*?/ses-(.*?)/>>',  # This filesystem property extracts the session label from the source directory.
-NB: Any property or attribute can be used, e.g. <StudyID>

-        'func': [                   # ----------------------- All functional runs --------------------
-            {'provenance': '',      # The fullpath name of the source file from which the attributes and properties are read.
-Serves also as a look-up key to find a run in the bidsmap
-             'properties':          # The matching (regex) criteria go in here {'filepath': '',    # File folder, e.g. ".*Parkinson.*" or ".*(phantom|bottle).*"
-                 'filename': '',    # File name, e.g. ".*fmap.*" or ".*(fmap|field.?map|B0.?map).*"
-                 'filesize': '',    # File size, e.g. "2[4-6]\d MB" for matching files between 240-269 MB
-                 'nrfiles': ''},    # Number of files in the folder that match the above criteria, e.g. "5/d/d" for matching a number between 500-599
-             'attributes':          # The matching (regex) criteria go in here {'ch_num': '.*',
-                 'filetype': '.*',
-                 'freq': '.*',
-                 'ch_name': '.*',
-                 'units': '.*',
-                 'trigger_idx': '.*'},
-             'bids':
-                {'task': '',
-                 'acq': '',
-                 'ce': '',
-                 'dir': '',
-                 'rec': '',
-                 'run': '<<>>',     # This will be updated during bidscoiner runtime (as it depends on the already existing files)
-                 'recording': '',
-                 'suffix': 'physio'},
-             'meta':                # This is an optional entry for meta-data dictionary that are appended to the json sidecar files
-                {'TriggerChannel': '<<trigger_idx>>',
-                 'TimeOffset': '<<time_offset>>'}}],

-        'exclude': [  # ----------------------- Data that will be left out -------------
-            {'attributes':
-                {'ch_num': '.*',
-                 'filetype': '.*',
-                 'freq': '.*',
-                 'ch_name': '.*',
-                 'units': '.*',
-                 'trigger_idx': '.*'},
-             'bids':
-                {'task': '',
-                 'acq': '',
-                 'ce': '',
-                 'dir': '',
-                 'rec': '',
-                 'run': '<<>>',
-                 'recording': '',
-                 'suffix': 'physio'}
+    class Interface(PluginInterface):

-    def test(options: dict=OPTIONS) -> int:
+        def has_support(self, file: Path) -> str:
             """
-        Performs a runtime/integration test of the working of this plugin + given options

-        :param options: A dictionary with the plugin options, e.g. taken from `bidsmap.plugins[__name__]`
-        :return:        The errorcode (e.g 0 if the tool generated the expected result, > 0 if there was a tool error)
-        """

-        LOGGER.info(f'This is a demo-plugin test routine, validating its working with options: {options}')

-        return 0

-    def has_support(file: Path) -> str:
-        """
             This plugin function assesses whether a sourcefile is of a supported dataformat

             :param file:        The sourcefile that is assessed
             :param dataformat:  The requested dataformat (optional requirement)
             :return:            The name of the supported dataformat of the sourcefile.
 This name should correspond to the name of a dataformat in the bidsmap
             """

             if file.is_file():

                 LOGGER.verbose(f'This has_support routine assesses whether "{file}" is of a known dataformat') return 'dataformat_name' if file == 'of_a_supported_format' else ''

             return ''

-    def get_attribute(dataformat: str, sourcefile: Path, attribute: str, options: dict) -> str:
+        def get_attribute(self, dataformat: str, sourcefile: Path, attribute: str, options: dict) -> str:
             """
             This plugin function reads attributes from the supported sourcefile

             :param dataformat:  The dataformat of the sourcefile, e.g. DICOM of PAR
             :param sourcefile:  The sourcefile from which key-value data needs to be read
             :param attribute:   The attribute key for which the value needs to be retrieved
             :param options:     A dictionary with the plugin options, e.g. taken from the bidsmap.plugins[__name__]
             :return:            The retrieved attribute value
             """

             if dataformat in ('DICOM','PAR'):
                 LOGGER.verbose(f'This is a demo-plugin get_attribute routine, reading the {dataformat} "{attribute}" attribute value from "{sourcefile}"') return read(sourcefile, attribute)

             return ''

-    def bidsmapper_plugin(session: Path, bidsmap_new: BidsMap, bidsmap_old: BidsMap, template: BidsMap) -> None:
-        """
-        The goal of this plugin function is to identify all the different runs in the session and update the bidsmap if a new run is discovered

-        :param session:     The full-path name of the subject/session raw data source folder
-        :param bidsmap_new: The new study bidsmap that we are building
-        :param bidsmap_old: The previous study bidsmap that has precedence over the template bidsmap
-        :param template:    The template bidsmap with the default heuristics
-        """

-        # See for every data source in the session if we already discovered it or not
-        for sourcefile in session.rglob('*'):

-            # Check if the sourcefile is of a supported dataformat
-            if is_hidden(sourcefile.relative_to(session)) or not (dataformat := has_support(sourcefile)):
-                continue

-            # See if we can find a matching run in the old bidsmap
-            run, oldmatch = bidsmap_old.get_matching_run(sourcefile, dataformat)

-            # If not, see if we can find a matching run in the template
-            if not oldmatch:
-                run, _ = template.get_matching_run(sourcefile, dataformat)

-            # See if we have already put the run somewhere in our new bidsmap
-            if not bidsmap_new.exist_run(run):

-                # Communicate with the user if the run was not present in bidsmap_old or in template, i.e. that we found a new sample
-                if not oldmatch:
-                    LOGGER.info(f"Discovered sample: {run.datasource}")

-                # Do some stuff with the run if needed
-                pass

-                # Copy the filled-in run over to the new bidsmap
-                bidsmap_new.insert_run(run)

         @due.dcite(Doi('put.your/doi.here'), description='This is an optional duecredit decorator for citing your paper(s)', tags=['implementation'])
-    def bidscoiner_plugin(session: Path, bidsmap: BidsMap, bidsses: Path) -> Union[None, dict]:
+        def bidscoiner(self, session: Path, bidsmap: BidsMap, bidsses: Path) -> Union[None, dict]:
             """
             The plugin to convert the runs in the source folder and save them in the bids folder.
 Each saved datafile should be accompanied by a json sidecar file.
 The bidsmap options for this plugin can be found in:

             bidsmap.plugins[__name__]

             See also the dcm2niix2bids plugin for reference implementation

             :param session:     The full-path name of the subject/session raw data source folder
             :param bidsmap:     The full mapping heuristics from the bidsmap YAML-file
             :param bidsses:     The full-path name of the BIDS output `sub-/ses-` folder
             :return:            A dictionary with personal data for the participants.tsv file (such as sex or age)
             """

             # Go over the different source files in the session
             for sourcefile in session.rglob('*'):

                 # Check if the sourcefile is of a supported dataformat
                 if is_hidden(sourcefile.relative_to(session)) or not (dataformat := has_support(sourcefile)):
                     continue

                 # Get a matching run from the bidsmap
                 run, runid = bidsmap.get_matching_run(sourcefile, dataformat, runtime=True)

                 # Compose the BIDS filename using the matched run
                 bidsname = run.bidsname(subid, sesid, validkeys=True, runtime=True)

                 # Save the sourcefile as a BIDS NIfTI file
                 targetfile = (outfolder/bidsname).with_suffix('.nii')
                 convert(sourcefile, targetfile)

                 # Write out provenance logging data (= useful but not strictly necessary)
                 bids.bidsprov(bidsses, sourcefile, run, targetfile)

                 # Pool all sources of meta-data and save it as a json sidecar file
                 sidecar = targetfile.with_suffix('.json')
                 ext_meta = bidsmap.plugins[__name__]['meta']
                 metadata = bids.poolmetadata(run.datasource, sidecar, run.meta, ext_meta)
                 save(sidecar, metadata)

     class PresentationEvents(EventsParser):